eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

 Extend the Asset class
 ----------------------

-The base class :class:`~eclypse_core.graph.assets.asset.Asset` defines the interface and behaviour of all asset types.
+The base class :class:`~eclypse.graph.assets.asset.Asset` defines the interface and behaviour of all asset types.
 It provides:

 - **initialisation** via value, function, or sampling space.
 - a **total ordering** for comparison.
-- abstract methods for logic: :py:meth:`~eclypse_core.graph.assets.asset.Asset.aggregate`, :py:meth:`~eclypse_core.graph.assets.asset.Asset.satisfies`, :py:meth:`~eclypse_core.graph.assets.asset.Asset.is_consistent`.
+- abstract methods for logic: :py:meth:`~eclypse.graph.assets.asset.Asset.aggregate`, :py:meth:`~eclypse.graph.assets.asset.Asset.satisfies`, :py:meth:`~eclypse.graph.assets.asset.Asset.is_consistent`.

 .. important::

    When implementing the logic of a custom asset, always define it from the perspective of a **resource**, not a **requirement**.

    This means you are modelling the available capability of a node or link.
-ECLYPSE automatically handles the dual interpretation—by calling :py:meth:`~eclypse_core.graph.assets.asset.Asset.flip`, when assets are used as service requirements during placement.
+ECLYPSE automatically handles the dual interpretation—by calling :py:meth:`~eclypse.graph.assets.asset.Asset.flip`, when assets are used as service requirements during placement.

    Designing assets as requirements will lead to incorrect compatibility or aggregation behaviour.